CCUK's Industry event summary for November 2025

 Congress on Regulatory Issues in Chartres, France, November 19-20

-Our director, Olivia Santoni of Bloom Regulatory, attended this regulatory congress in Chartres, France organised by Cosmetic Valley.
 Olivia commented, “The event was well attended by regulatory experts and was a perfect opportunity to brainstorm on upcoming regulatory challenges.
-This year a particular focus was given to environmental legislations from PFAS, to water legislations and packaging.
-It also covered upcoming changes to the cosmetics and chemicals legislation and highlighted the difficulties for companies to keep abreast of those changes - those difficulties are recognised by the EU Commission as we are seeing ‘stop the clock’ actions being taken to postpone some legislations.
-Although those postponements allow the industry to be more prepared, it also unfortunately brings more uncertainties.
+This year, a particular focus was given to environmental legislations, from PFAS to water legislations and packaging.
+It also covered upcoming changes to the cosmetics and chemicals legislation and highlighted the difficulties for companies to keep abreast of those changes.
+Those difficulties are recognised by the EU Commission as we are seeing ‘stop the clock’ actions being taken to postpone some legislations.
+Although those postponements allow the industry to be more prepared, it also unfortunately brings more uncertainties.”

 DACHSER Celebrates Innovation and Sustainability at the Pure Beauty Awards 2025

-In October, a team from our members, DACHSER had the pleasure of attending the Pure Beauty Awards 2025 at the iconic Grosvenor House Hotel in London as an event sponsor.
+In October, a team from our members, DACHSER, had the pleasure of attending the Pure Beauty Awards 2025 at the iconic Grosvenor House Hotel in London as an event sponsor.

-Now in its 24th year, the ceremony brought together over 300 of the UK and Europe’s most influential beauty professionals - from global brands and indie innovators to suppliers, distributors, and industry press.
+Now in its 24th year, the ceremony brought together over 300 of the UK and Europe’s most influential beauty professionals—from global brands and indie innovators to suppliers, distributors, and industry press.

-As Pure Beauty Editor Amanda May noted, this awards program honours the “trailblazers who are making beauty more accessible, inclusive and sustainable”.
+As Pure Beauty Editor Amanda May noted, this awards program honours the “trailblazers who are making beauty more accessible, inclusive, and sustainable.”

 Team DACHSER was honoured to present the awards for three key categories: